dansmyers/IntroToCS-Fall-2019/Labs/6-Edifice_Complex.md

 #######
 ```

 Write a set of loops that print Mario-style stairs of arbitrary height.
+Put your code in a `void` method named `buildMarioStairs`.

 Tip: the first line has `height - 2` spaces and 2 blocks.
 The second line has `height - 3` spaces and 3 blocks.

 ```
-int height = 6;
+public static void buildMarioStairs(int height) {
     int numSpaces = height - 2;
     int numBlocks = 2;

     for (int level = 0; level < height; level++) {

         // Use a loop to print the spaces on the current line

         // Use a loop to print the blocks on the current line

         // Update the number of spaces and blocks for the next line

+    }
 }
 ```